 So, when you’re looking to hire any third-party data processor (i.e. payment processor, email service provider, cloud provider, or any service provider who has access to personal information acting on your behalf), it’s important that you ask about their GDPR-compliance.
 It’s also highly recommended that you review their vendor contract with the assistance of an attorney to ensure your rights and obligations are sufficiently covered.

-Both data controllers and data processors must pay attention to the GDPR’s 7 key principles for processing personal information:
+Both data controllers and data processors must pay attention to the GDPR’s 7 key principles for processing personal data:

 - Lawfulness, fairness, and transparency

-The GDPR prohibits you from processing personal information unless at least 1 of 6 legitimate bases for processing exist:
+The GDPR prohibits you from processing personal data unless at least 1 of 6 legitimate bases for processing exist:

 i.
 Consent – You must be able to demonstrate that consent is still freely given from the EU resident to process their personal information for a specific purpose